Weapons of mass destruction in popular culture: The invasion of Iraq in search of Sadam Hussein's alleged WMDs

-The 2005 series, Doctor Who, contained a double episode about an alien invasion in London.
+The Doctor Who episode "World War Three" (2005) contained a double episode about an alien invasion in London.
 In one scene, when discussing whether or not an attack on the aliens' space craft was warranted, politicians claimed it was necessary because the aliens had "massive weapons of destruction" which could be deployed "within forty-five seconds" – a reference to Prime Minister Tony Blair's claim in the lead-up to the Iraq War that Saddam Hussein had WMDs could be deployed within 45 minutes.
 In The Simpsons "Treehouse of Horror XVII", aliens Kang and Kodos, spoofing the Iraq War, claim that they had to invade, as Earth was working on "Weapons of Mass Disintegration."
 In the episode ("Rekognize") of Da Ali G Show, Ali mistakenly refers to WMDs as "BLTs" (an acronym for the popular sandwich made of bacon, lettuce, and tomato), going so far as to ask if there was mustard gas in the BLTs.

 In 2005, the Paranoia RPG published a collection of new Straight-style missions under the title "WMD".
 Each mission revolved around a plot device with the initials WMD.
 At least one of the missions involved an actual device that might have been a WMD; but, in general they simply focused on situations rife with a sense of stress, uncertainty and fear.
 The American TV series 24 typically features a different weapon of mass destruction in each season: the second, fourth and sixth seasons feature nuclear weapons, the third and seventh feature weaponized viruses, and the fifth, VX nerve gas, a chemical weapon of mass destruction.
-In the Nextwave comic book, the Beyond Corporation tests "Unusual Weapons of Mass Destruction" within the US, starting with a weapon called Fin Fang Foom.
+In the Nextwave comic book, the Beyond Corporation tests "Unusual Weapons of Mass Destruction" within the United States, starting with the alien Fin Fang Foom.

 In the video game Call of Duty: Black Ops and Call of Duty: Black Ops II, there is a map named Nuketown in which a nuclear bomb goes off in the background when a round ends.
 Additionally, in the first game's singleplayer story, the USA is under the threat of a national attack from a German-Soviet chemical called "Nova 6", a green nerve toxin that kills nearly instantly as it is inhaled.
 In other singleplayer story of Call of Duty game series Call of Duty 4: Modern Warfare, there is a story where a nuclear bomb explosion in an unnamed Middle East country that killed everyone in the city, including 30,000 US soldiers.